 Rock-bottom mortgage rates are rapidly receding into the past.
 Take these seven steps before the window closes.

-Whether you’re thinking of refinancing or buying a home, now is the time to get that loan if you possibly can.
+Whether you’re thinking of refinancing home mortgage or buying a home, now is the time to get that loan.

 Reason: Mortgage interest rates are climbing — driven by signals of a strengthening economy and the Federal Reserve’s upward adjustments, including one last week of the federal funds rate, the rate banks pay to borrow money from the federal government.